tjanssen3/ocm-minikube/README.md

 The write-up is presented as a series of commands that need to be executed.
 This includes a series of `kubectl config use-context <cluster-name>` which assumes commands following the same are not changing the context and are retained till the next context change.

+There are 2 diffs present with this document, which need to be applied to the repositories as follows,
+- `op-subscription.diff` to git@github.com:open-cluster-management/multicloud-operators-subscription.git
+- `app-samples.diff` to git@github.com:open-cluster-management/application-samples.git

 ## Setup

 1) minikube cluster with profile `hub` serves as the OCM hub